google/bms-toolkit/docs/user-guide.md

 ### Database backup configuration

-As a part of installation, the toolkit creates an initial RMAN full database backup, an archived redo log backup, and sets the initial backup schedule based on your specifications or the default backup values.
+As a part of installation, the oracle-toolkit creates an initial RMAN full database backup, an archived redo log backup, and sets the initial backup schedule based on your specifications or the default backup values.

 The parameters for configuring your backups are described in [Backup configuration parameters](#backup-configuration-parameters).
-The following list shows the default backup configuration implemented by the toolkit:
+The following list shows the default backup configuration implemented by the oracle-toolkit:

 - Backup scripts are stored in the directory `/home/oracle/scripts`.
 - Associated log files are stored in the directory `/home/oracle/logs`.